taraszh/bookstore_api/README.md

 In order to run application:

-1) cd to app directory
+1) switch to app directory
 2) execute: docker compose up -d
 3) execute: php bin/console doctrine:migrations:migrate
 2) use endpoints described below with http://localhost:81/, for example: